Reading Wood Black: Mexico, return and death

-Opposed to secession from the Union, Black was disgusted by the murder of several prisoners by the Confederate home guards.
+Opposed to secession from the Union, Black was disgusted by the murder of several prisoners during the Nueces massacre by the Confederate home guards.
 Black moved to Coahuila, Mexico until the end of the war, by which time he had amassed property and $50,000.

-In 1866, he was elected to the legislature from the Seventy-first District, where he strongly supported ratification of the Fourteenth Amendment, designed to protect the citizenship of recently freed slaves.
+In 1866, he was elected to the legislature from the 72nd district, where he strongly supported ratification of the Fourteenth Amendment, designed to protect the citizenship of recently freed slaves.
 He felt that failure to support the amendment would be interpreted as disloyalty to the Union.
 Black did not stand for re-election.

 Black's attempt to form a strong local Union League has been debated as a factor in his murder by friend George Washington "Tom" Wall on October 3, 1867.
 Others offer the point of view that the murder was the result of a falling out between the two friends over money from a business deal.

 In 1979, Recorded Texas Historic Landmark 4209 was placed in the Hillcrest Cemetery to honor Reading Wood Black.
 In 1997, Recorded Texas Historic Landmark 4208 was placed at the intersection of East Street and U.S. 90, to mark the site of the former home and trading post of Reading Wood Black.